 Each individual who requests Adult Day Health Care (ADHC) Waiver services has the option to designate a responsible representative to assist or act on his/her behalf in the process of accessing and/or maintaining ADHC Waiver services.
 The recipient has the right to change his/her responsible representative at any time.
-The responsible representative may not concurrently serve as a responsible representative for more than two recipients in a Medicaid home and community-based service program that is operated by the Office of Aging and Adult Services (unless an exception is granted by OAAS) which includes, but is not limited to:
+The responsible representative may not concurrently serve as a responsible representative for more than two (2) recipients in a Medicaid Home and Community-Based Services (HCBS) program that is operated by the Office of Aging and Adult Services (unless an exception is granted by OAAS) which includes, but is not limited to: